 The tendency to violate democratic standards and the rule of law in Moldova continues.
 In the interests of pro-government forces, new electoral law was adopted.
 The law enforcement and judicial systems are used to prosecute oppositionists and civil society activists who oppose the usurpation of power in the country.
 Representatives of the civil society and opposition become victims of denigrating campaigns in the Moldovan mass media.
-The denigrating information campaign affected also the Open Dialog Foundation after it had begun to inform the international community about human rights violations and politically motivated prosecutions in Moldova.
+The denigrating information campaign affected also the Open Dialogue Foundation after it had begun to inform the international community about human rights violations and politically motivated prosecutions in Moldova.
 Also, Amnesty International has also become a target of attacks on the part of the authorities.

 The authorities initiated toughening of control over the activity of non-governmental organisations; however, due to a sharp negative reaction of the international community and protests of the Moldovan civil society, they were forced to withdraw legislative initiatives.